 What is the Standard Rehab Success Rate?

-How Is Success In Addiction Treatment Determined?
+How Is Success In Addiction Treatment Determined and Measured?

 Outcomes are often measured through sobriety rates, but also through improvements in mental health, employment status, and reduced criminal activity (CDC).
 Vista Research Group is a company that tracks addiction treatment outcomes and success rates for rehab centers; they look at many different variables and perform follows up with patients one month, six months and twelve months after they leave treatment to learn how successful they’ve been in staying clean and sober and the impact treatment has had on their quality of life.